-There are currently five built-in admin roles for Absorb LMS.
-In descending order of responsibility, they are:
+There are currently four basic default admin roles available in Absorb LMS.
+These roles are identified by the lock icon next to the role name.
+In descending order of responsibility, these roles are:

-- Admin: An admin has most of the same permissions as the system admin, but will not be able to change system settings
+- Admin: An admin has most of the similar permissions as the system admin, but will not be able to change system settings.

 - Reporter: The reporter role only allows the user to view reports, and will not allow them to make any changes to these reports or other content within the LMS.
 A reporter can create their own custom reports using filters and save these reports, as well as being able to export any report as an Excel, or CSV file.